mrjohnmorrow/mrjohnmorrow.github.io/_posts/2015-11-16-different-interview.markdown

 ### The Practical

-For the practical, I was given a few hours to put together a pitch on two questions:
+For the practical, I was given a few hours to put together a pitch on two prompts:

-* For a product area, analyze the current solution and provide a prioritized list of product improvements?
+* For a product area, analyze the current solution and provide a prioritized list of product improvements.
 * For that same area, pick a specific piece of the UI and design an improvement.

 I actually thought the 4 hours I was given was going to be enough time to do this, but this was a little naïve.
-Since I hadn't really gotten a chance to use the software too much before the practical session, I had to spend a lot of time just gathering information from cust. sat. reports and trying out various parts of the product.
+Since I hadn't really gotten a chance to use the software too much before the practical session, I had to spend a lot of time just gathering information from customer satisfaction reports and trying out various parts of the product.
 I ended up not quite finishing both questions, and the visuals couldn't have been more crude.
 However, I got to talk through the deck I made with the founders, and we got into a long discussion about success metrics and analysis that covered a few of the things that I couldn't get to in my deck.

 ### Why is this better?